kelsin/mx.kelsin.net/_posts/2011-10-18-first-half-of-the-blizzcon-trip-five-car-stud.md

 around.
 I enjoyed it (as I knew I would).

 Everywhere that we ate was pretty good.
-I'll be making another blog post later detailing all of the places we ate while here :) We are mainly using Yelp to find places and so far it's been great.
+I'll be making another blog post later detailing all of the places we ate while here :smile:.
+We are mainly using Yelp to find places and so far it's been great.
 We also used Priceline to find a hotel in San Diego and it worked out great!